Softcatala/translation-memory-tools/HOW-TO.md

 # Fixing an already existing project

 Go to [https://www.softcatala.org/recursos/memories/](https://www.softcatala.org/recursos/memories/) and check the date in the field
 `Última baixada de la memòria`.
-If the date is older than a week, the system is unable to download your memory.
+If the date is older than a week, the system is unable to download the translations.

-Most common reason is that has changed the URL where it publishes the translations.
+The most common reason is that the URL where the translations are published has changed.

 At [https://static.softcatala.org/memories/builder-error.log](https://static.softcatala.org/memories/builder-error.log) you can see the logs of the last execution.